seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **LODOWICK**
 *\[Reads.]*
 More fair and chaste than is the queen of shades,
-More bold in constance— /
+More bold in constance-- /

 **KING EDWARD**
 / In constance!
 Than who?